 - Party Politics: Together with Allan Sikk (UCL) I am currently working on new approaches to understanding party and party system change through the lens of electoral politics.
 We have compiled an original data set on electoral candidates in Central and Eastern Europe (ca. 250,000 candidates from 11 countries) which we plan to expand to other countries.

 - Research Methods: I have a keen interest in questions of political science methodology with a particular interest in mixed-methods approaches and elite interviewing as well as new forms of ‘Big (Political) Data’ and dealing with difficult data.

 - Köker, Philipp.
 2017.
 Presidential Activism and Veto Power in Central and Eastern Europe.
 Cham: Palgrave Macmillan. [link]

-- Ledeneva, Alena, Bratu, Roxana and Köker, Philipp (Eds.)
+- Ledeneva, Alena, Bratu, Roxana and Köker, Philipp.
+(Eds.)
 2017.
 Innovations in Corruption Studies.
-Cambridge: MHRA. [link]
+Cambridge: Modern Humanities Research Association. [link]

 (Previously published as Special Issue of the Slavonic and East European Review 95:1)

 - Sikk, Allan and Köker, Philipp.
 2017.
 Party novelty and congruence: a new approach to measuring party change and volatility.
 Party Politics (in print).